Necrophilia: Dennis Nilsen

 Dennis Nilsen (1945–2018) was a Scottish serial killer who had developed a connection between death and intimacy, later finding posing as a corpse a source of sexual arousal.
-In 1978, Nilsen committed his first murder and had intercourse with the victim's corpse, keeping the body for months before disposal.
+In 1978, Nilsen committed his first murder and sexually violated the victim's corpse, keeping the body for months before disposal.
 Nilsen was reported to have sexually abused the corpses of various victims until his arrest.